-Since housing is getting harder to financially secure these days, a grain bin house can be a more affordable option.
+Since living space is getting harder to financially secure these days, to build a grain bin house can be a more affordable option.
 An existing grain bin can go for as low as $9,000, which is a significant price difference to what’s currently on the real estate market.
 Given that its structure is ready-to-go, all it needs is a little clean-up and minor renovations, which will still cost you less than a traditional home built from scratch.

 Are you keen to build a home using a grain silo bin?
 Read on to find out more on how you can be the new owner of one.